chetmurthy/sandbox-public/camlp5/qast.md

-A. If you start with an AST type that doesn't have the various bits needed for hash-consing (at a minimum, a type `'a node = { it : 'a ; hashcode : int }` and its use at each spot where we want to hash-cons) then you have *produce a new AST type* with those bits inserted.
+A. If you start with an AST type that doesn't have the various bits needed for hash-consing (at a minimum, a type `'a node = { it : 'a ; hashcode : int }` and its use at each spot where we want to hash-cons) then you have to first *produce a new AST type* with those bits inserted.
 Let's call these the "normal" and "hashconsed" ASTs.

 B. You have to write tons of boilerplate code: first, to map